pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 });
 ```

 Congratulations!
 You completed the first Pulumi Challenge.
-To claim your prize, email da@pulumi.com with a screenshot of your startup!
+If you'd like to tear down all of these resources, run `pulumi destroy`.
+Otherwise, enjoy the new website!
+Change it around and make it your own.
+Your swag will be in the mail shortly!

 <!-- TODO: Include Tweet button below, prepopulated to use the #PulumiChallenge hashtag -->

 Wanna yell it from the rooftops?
 Write a blog or record a post a quick video about it?
 Let us know and we'll send you an extra, super secret piece of swag!
+Tag us on social media, or email us at da@pulumi.com.